sleepy-kittens-404/llm-finetuning-benchmark/ReadMe.md

 - Only two training-set sizes were tested; a wider sweep (e.g. 100 / 1k / 10k / 50k) would
   make the low-data-regime story more statistically convincing (each run here is a single seed, not averaged over multiple runs).
-- All results come from a single run per configuration — training-run variance (especially at 500 samples) was not measured directly, though the overfitting/noise patterns observed are consistent with what's expected at this scale.
+- All results come from a single run per configuration, training-run variance (especially at 500 samples) was not measured directly, though the overfitting/noise patterns observed are consistent with what's expected at this scale.